 A map of the European continent

 FutuRes is an EU-funded research project and policy lab.
+Our science informs policies of resilience.

+The project is funded by Horizon Europe from 2023 to 2026.
 Our team is made up of eight European partners.

 Meet Arnstein Aassve